PSModule/Build-PSModule/README.md

 1. Gather information from source files to update `RequiredModules`, `PowerShellVersion`, and `CompatiblePSEditions` properties.
 1. The following values are gathered from the GitHub repository:
    - `Tags` are generated from Repository topics in addition to compatability tags gathered from the source code.
    - `LicenseUri` is generated assuming there is a `LICENSE` file on the root of the repository.
+If a value exists in the source manifest file, this value is used.
-   - `ProjectUri` is the URL to the GitHub repository
+   - `ProjectUri` is the URL to the GitHub repository.
+If a value exists in the source manifest file, this value is used.
    - `IconUri` is generated assuming there is a `icon.png` file in the `icon` folder on the repository root.
+If a value exists in the source manifest file, this value is used.
 1. `ReleaseNotes` currently not automated, but could be the PR description or release description.
 1. `PreRelease` is not managed here, but is managed from [Publish-PSModule](https://github.com/PSModule/Publish-PSModule)
-1. `RequireLicenseAcceptance` is not automated and defaults to `false`, and
+1. `RequireLicenseAcceptance` is not automated and defaults to `false`.
+If a value exists in the source manifest file, this value is used.
 1. `ExternalModuleDependencies` is currenlty not automated.
+If a value exists in the source manifest file, this value is used.
 1. `HelpInfoURI` is not automated.
+If a value exists in the source manifest file, this value is used.
 1. Create a new manifest file in the output folder with the gathered info above.
 This also generates a new `GUID` for the module.
 1. Format the manifest file using the `Set-ModuleManifest` function from the [Utilities](https://github.com/PSModule/Utilities) module.